n8willis/opentype-shaping-documents/opentype-shaping-emoji.md

 ```

 Note that the "Black cat" sequence, although it appears on this list
-of additional ZWJ sequences, has subsequently been generalized to the
+of additional <abbr>ZWJ</abbr> sequences, has subsequently been generalized to the
 [ZWJ color sequence mechanism](#zwj-color-sequences).